 Called Bourdaloue or bourdaloue tart, this pear frangipane tart is a traditional French recipe created in a Parisian bakery located on Bourdaloue street, hence its name.

-Made with a frangipane tart base with the delicious flavor of an almond cream filling on a crunchy, buttery sweet tart crust - French Pâte Sablée, to which we add canned pears or fresh pear slices that add a sweet, flavorful taste.
+Made with a sweet crust recipe filled with my almond cream filling to which we add canned pears or fresh pear slices that add a sweet, flavorful taste.

 This recipe of pear and almond tart is a delicious dessert that we like to make for all occasions, a family snack, to end a family dessert or for a special occasion like Mother's Day.